 - Pick something easy for the customer to remember

 - Check to see if what you want is already taken or close to it

 - Think if you are building a brand beyond Etsy

 - Don’t use another company’s trademark in the name

-- Know you can change the name later so don’t overthink it!
+- Know you can change your Etsy Store name later

 We highly recommend just picking something to get the shop open and rebranding later if you choose.
-We’ll get into how to change the Etsy shop name later in this article.
+We’ll get into how to change the Etsy shop name later in this post.